Call for Letters of Intent

 The Cholangiocarcinoma Foundation (CCF) is a non-profit organization founded in 2006 to find a cure and improve the quality of life for those affected by cholangiocarcinoma (bile duct cancer).

 Cholangiocarcinoma Foundation Research Fellowship Program

-In 2015, the Cholangiocarcinoma Foundation established a Research Fellowship Program aimed at supporting early career researchers worldwide focusing on the study of cholangiocarcinoma.
-To-date, $1,900,000 has been awarded to raise awareness about cholangiocarcinoma and inspire innovative, quality research.
+In 2015, the Cholangiocarcinoma Foundation established a Research Fellowship Program aimed at supporting early-career researchers worldwide focusing on the study of cholangiocarcinoma.
+To date, nearly $1,500,000 has been awarded to raise awareness about cholangiocarcinoma and inspire innovative, quality research.

 Learn more about our Research Philosophy